 Abstract

-The popularity of modelling languages is increasing, mostly due to the fact that it is an efficient way to end up with a high quality system [?, p.
+The popularity of modeling languages is increasing.
+This is mostly due to the fact that using modeling languages is an efficient way to end up with a high quality system [?, p.
 6].
 By providing immediate feedback to users they allow early detection of design errors [?].
-In contrast, those models are far than being a real product.
-Manual implementation is required, and therefore, it opens a door for mistakes.
-According to this, our motivation was to find a solution in this matter.
+Nonetheless these models are far from being a real implemented product.
+Manual implementation is required which makes it more prone to mistakes.
+Our motivation for this research was to find a solution in this matter.

-Truly speaking, it is not possible to develop fault-free software in practical scenario considering human nature [?].
-Software issues can be fixed, however, when the data is affected things become much harder.
-Data errors can cripple a reputation, shatter financial gains and create uncertainty in an organization.
+Considering the human factor, it is not possible to develop fault-free software in practice[?].
+Software issues can be solved but when the data itself is effected this becomes more difficult.
+Data errors can harm the reputation of an orginazation, diminish financial gains and create uncertainty in an organization.
 Therefore, we decided to focus on the generation of database systems rather than whole programs.

 Forgery is a tool for generating database schemes and synthesize transactions based on a predefined model.
 Forgery uses Alloy as a specification language for describing models and validating them.
 An Alloy model is a collection of constraints and relations that describes a set of structures.
 Using pre- and postconditions it defines the operations that are allowed in the system.
 Forgery converts them into database tables, procedures and structural constraints.